eclipse-chariott/chariott/intent_brokering/tools/charc.md

     charc inspect <namespace> <query>

-Issues the _inspect intent_ to the intent broker for fullfilment by some provider providing the capability.
+Issues the _inspect intent_ to the Intent Broker for fullfilment by some provider providing the capability.

 For inspection of the intent registry of providers, use `system.registry`